ABI-EIT/tetrahedralizer/README.md

-# lungsim_to_EIT
+# tetrahedralizer
-Libraries and Apps for converting ABI Lungsim models to EIT models
+Libraries and Apps for converting surface meshes to volumetric meshes for use in finite element analysis